craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 People with a heavy Kobold heritage find themselves in possession of a near-reptilian biology.
 The origins of Kobold people on Alaturmen are common information - they are formed from the drying blood of a Dragon.

-- You may live up to 40 years.
+- *Age* You may live up to 40 years.
-- You may weigh anywhere from 40 to 80 pounds.
+- *Weight* You may weigh anywhere from 40 to 80 pounds.
 - You may be anywhere from 2 to 3 feet tall.
 Your size is Small.
 - Your base walking speed is 25 feet per round.
 - You have a darkvision of 30 feet.